Conservation Easement in Ohio: A Guide to Protecting Our Treasured Land

 Several incentives exist for purchasing land for a conservation easement, including tax credits or charitable tax deductions.
 Property owners may qualify when a conservation easement meets the Internal Revenue Service’s criteria.
 These benefits are based on the property’s reduction in value.
 If the owner wants to claim the property, then they must use it for the following purposes:

 The property owner may seek a deduction if they donate a portion or all of the land to a qualified entity.
 An example would be a historic building or natural monument given to a preservation society or governmental agency.
-In this scenario, the purpose of the transaction is for preservation, not proposed changes.
+In this scenario, the transaction’s purpose is preservation, not proposed changes.

-Also, the owner may deduct the conservation easement if the purpose is to protect the property “in perpetuity.”
-Meaning, all future property owners will adhere to the condition of the easement.
+Also, the owner may deduct the conservation easement if its purpose is to protect the property “in perpetuity.”
+This means that all future property owners will adhere to the easement’s conditions.
 A conservation easement that qualifies for a tax deduction is categorized as a charitable contribution.

-Something to consider: Make sure the retained tax attorney or accountant has a comprehensive understanding of tax laws and deductions regarding conservation easement.
+Something to consider: Make sure the retained tax attorney or accountant understands tax laws and deductions regarding conservation easement.
 All documents filed with the IRS must be precise and meet the relevant tax criteria.
 Failure to submit your deduction correctly can get you in hot water with the Internal Revenue Service.

 Another incentive is for the owner to become involved in an environmental issue.
 Incentives are effective motivators for uniting multiple entities into a single project.